-Generally, overtime shall be paid rather than compensatory time granted.
-Overtime shall be compensated at the rate of one and one-half ($1\frac{1}{2}$) times the employee's regular rate of pay.
-Compensatory time shall be awarded only by express mutual agreement between the employee and the supervisor at the time of authorizing the overtime.
+Overtime shall be compensated at the rate of one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay.
+Compensatory time shall be awarded by documented mutual agreement between the employee and the supervisor at the time of authorizing the overtime.
 In no event may the accrual of compensatory time exceed eighty (80) hours.
 (The only exception to this would be with the prior authorization of the Court or designee in an emergent or mandatory overtime situation, at which point approval of exceeding the eighty (80) hour cap may be given, together with a time-line for utilization of the excess hours.)